morrowind-modding/morrowind-modding.github.io/content/MMW Design & Planning/Maintenance Templates.md

 ### Tone

-Templates for issues with article writing style.
+Template for issues with article writing style.

 ![[Tone#^6e35f0]]

 ### Work-in-Progress Article

+Sometimes it is better to upload what you have already, even if it is not yet finished.

 ![[Work-in-Progress Article#^4e8d2e]]